 We recommend that your portfolio be limited to one three-ring binder no larger than one and a half inches thick.
-No electronic media (CDs, DVDs, VHS, etc.) will be accepted.

 Please include a copy of your résumé in your portfolio and remember to bring your portfolio to your interview.
 Your portfolio will be returned to you at the end of your interview.

 Your interview plays a primary role in your admission decision.
 It gives us the opportunity to discuss your portfolio with you, evaluate your talent and potential, and determine if you would be compatible with our program.

 - Apply to Emerson College

 - Once you receive your Emerson College ID, log in to the Emerson Application Portal and, under “Performing Arts Artistic Review,” select “Access Artistic Review.”